tobyweston/essential_acceptance_testing/manuscript/part1/introduction.md

 Before we start, we should agree on some working definitions.
 Deciding on a definition of acceptance test can be contentious.
 Different people have different interpretations.
 So what is an acceptance test?

-> An acceptance test is a set of _executable_ criteria, examples or a specification that help the customer "accept" that the system behaves as intended.
+> An acceptance test is a set of examples or a specification that help the customer "accept" that the system behaves as intended.

 What would help a customer "accept" a system works as intended?
 The customer gains confidence if they're able to define requirements and see how varying inputs affect the behaviour of a running system.
 For example, they may document, test against running code, watch a manual demo or explore an automated test.
 The important point here is that the customer's criteria for acceptance are recorded and verified against a running system.